matissbroks/quick-chat/README.md

 ---

-### Nex feature to be implemented

-- Can send messages

----

 ### Planned features

 - [x] Can create chat rooms
     - Generate unique chat ID
 - [x] Can open individual chats
     - [ ] Can see all messages
     - [x] Can see all users
     - [x] Can see chat name
 - [ ] Can change chat name
 - [ ] Can delete chat
     - Deletes all related data
 - [ ] Others can change they're nicknames
 - [ ] Can send messages

+---

+### Things to have

+- [ ] Unit, mby feature testing
+- [ ] GitHub action, that run STAN and Code sniffer